 This post is also available in: Español (Spanish)

-As a result, weeping Bottlebrush, is a small tree or shrub which reaches a height of up to 25 feet; with a crown of brittle, drooping, low branches.
-Leaves are green, alternate, simple, entire, linear, 2 – 4 inches long.
-Flowers are red with showy stamens encircling branch stems to form a 3 – 5 x 1 inch long cylinder which looks like a bottlebrush.
+Callistemon Viminalis (Weeping Bottlebrush) resembles Erect Bottlebrush.
+However, Viminalis has a rounded weeping rather than erect crown.
+Its crown is brittle, with drooping, low branches.
+Weeping Bottlebrush, is a small tree or shrub which reaches a height of 25 feet (7.62 m).
+Also, its green simple leaves are alternate, entire, and linear.
+The leaves measure 2 to 4 inches long.
+Its red showy flowers have stamens encircling branch stems to form a 3 to 5 by 1 inch long cylinder which looks like a bottlebrush.
 Also, bees, butterflies and hummingbirds are attracted to the flowers.

 It is a great landscape species on the deck or patio, as a screening hedge, parking lot islands and lawns or gardens; not considered an invasive species.
 Besides, it is also considered a good container plant; and not recommended along sidewalks or roads because of its drooping habit.